ekrsulov/ttpe/doc/docs/types/index.md

 ## Type System Philosophy

-The TTPE type system follows these principles:
+The Vectornest type system follows these principles:

 1. **Type Safety**: All data structures are strongly typed to catch errors at compile time
 2. **Immutability**: Types favor immutable patterns using readonly where appropriate